 Sarah Jessica Parker: Young Star of Stage and Screen

-She continued appearing on television and in movies throughout the 1980s and ‘90s, usually playing funny parts in an assortment of films, including Honeymoon In Vegas, Hokus Pokus, and Ed Wood right up until SATC premiered in on HBO in 1998 and made Sarah Jessica Parker, Carrie Bradshaw, and cosmopolitans household words.
+She continued appearing on television and in movies throughout the 1980s and ‘90s.
+Usually playing funny parts in an assortment of films, including Honeymoon In Vegas, Hocus Pocus, and Ed Wood.
+Right up until SATC premiered in on HBO in 1998 and made Sarah Jessica Parker, Carrie Bradshaw, and Cosmopolitan household words.
 In the midst of her career, she broke off her relationship with Robert Downey Jr. in 1991.